 Someone even suggested that the following statement in the OP was a source, dummy: “Detailed explanations of Ugandan C-sections were published globally in scholarly journals by the 1880’s and helped the rest of the world learn how to save mothers and babies with minimal complications.”

 This is not how a source is cited and, more importantly, it is not true.
 The only source for any of her claims (found via reverse image search) was published in one journal, the Edinburgh Medical Journal in April 1884.
-It was seven pages long in a journal at least 930 pages long (it’s on pages 922-930) and it wasn’t even a peer-reviewed article– it was the transcript of a speech he gave about positions in childbirth at a dinner for obstetricians who had long been performing cesareans.
-It was entertainment (and possibly a reason to share crude sketches of naked women) BUT I’m getting ahead of myself, more on the article later.
+It was seven pages long in a journal at least 930 pages long and way in the back, (It’s on pages 922-930) and it wasn’t even a peer-reviewed article– it was the transcript of a speech he gave about positions in childbirth at a dinner for obstetricians who had long been performing cesareans.
+A presentation of labor positions should have been treated with respect and consideration but was treated as entertainment (and possibly a reason to share crude sketches of naked women) BUT I’m getting ahead of myself, more on the article later.

-When someone makes a claim that is presented as a fact, they have the burden of proof; they need to cite precise sources so that other people can have access to the same information they had and analyze, or at least verify it for themselves.
+When someone makes a claim that is presented as a fact, that person has the burden of proof; they need to cite precise sources so that other people can have access to the same information in order to analyze, or at least verify, it for themselves.
 This is how the study of science and history work.
 It’s about collaboration and critical inquiry.

 Let’s take a look at the claims in the Facebook post.

 There are no sources to corroborate, even loosely, the claims regarding midwives in the Lake Victoria/ Lake Tanganyika regions performing cesarean sections (and research is kind of my thing).
-If it’s not a complete fabrication, she should have cited her source, for example, a three-hundred-year-old midwife perhaps?
-After a reverse image search on the OP, I found this, an NIH essay, Cesarean Section- A Brief History by Jane Elliot Sewell intended to accompany an exhibit at The National Library of Medicine in 1993.
+If it’s not a complete fabrication, she should have cited her source, which doesn’t have to be peer-reviewed, it could be a transcript or recording of a story.
+As it is she would have had to hear it directly from a three-hundred-year-old midwife from the region.
+After a reverse image search on the OP, I found an NIH essay, Cesarean Section- A Brief History by Jane Elliot Sewell intended to accompany an exhibit at The National Library of Medicine in 1993 demonstrating that the concept of the c-section has been known all around the “old world” in literature and art for at least two millennia.

 Part one discusses c-sections in antiquity around the world including: